DEMETER298/IonBreeders_ABH/README.md

 <img src="https://user-images.githubusercontent.com/40309394/65672687-67020000-e084-11e9-9f2c-c3b12583ac59.png" width="800">

-`ABH (R/qtl)`: the CSV output file can be opened in Excel as shown below.
+`ABH (R/qtl)`: the CSV output file for R/qtl format can be opened in Excel as shown below.
+The letters are removed from sample name so that each sample is identified only by unique numbers.
+Output ABH-encoded genotype file only when parents genotype information is given.

 <img src="https://user-images.githubusercontent.com/40309394/65671484-4d5fb900-e082-11e9-9b82-8caf8e2905c5.png" width="650">
-The letters are removed from sample name so that each sample is identified only by unique numbers.

 <br>